ZiedYT/JumpSquatKing/README.md

 - Set the pixel count you want to use.
 This represents the resolution of your camera.
     - The higher the number, the better the tracking quality is and more computing power is needed.
     - Use lower numbers if you encounter lag.
 - Tracking boxes can be shown using the checkbox.
-There is 6 fields:
+There is 6 zones:
     - ![N|topic](https://i.imgur.com/0IPeXFI.png)
     - 5 zones that press their associated keys.
     - idle zone that releases all the keys.